nhugo1/IT-Labs/Microsoft-365/Activity3_Security-Groups-Group-Based-Licensing/README.md

 **What was configured**

 Two security groups — Marketing and IT Admins — were created in Microsoft Entra ID.
 Jamie Lee was added to the Marketing group.
-A group-based license assignment was attempted and the Entra ID P1 requirement was identified and documented.
+The group-based license assignment workflow was configured in the Microsoft 365 Admin Center, targeting the Marketing group for automatic Microsoft 365 Business Standard license distribution.

 **Why each decision was made**

 - **Security groups over M365 Groups** — the right tool for license assignment and access control; M365 Groups carry collaboration overhead that isn't needed here
-- **Assigned membership over dynamic** — appropriate for a small environment; dynamic membership, which automatically adds users based on profile attributes like Department, is a more scalable approach but also requires Entra ID P1
+- **Assigned membership over dynamic** — appropriate for a small environment; dynamic membership automatically adds users based on profile attributes like Department and is the more scalable long-term approach
-- **Group-based licensing over per-user** — eliminates the manual step that causes day-one access delays; licenses follow group membership automatically at scale
+- **Group-based licensing over per-user** — eliminates the manual step that causes day-one access delays; licenses follow group membership automatically as the company grows

-**Tenant limitation encountered**

-Group-based licensing requires **Entra ID P1**, which is not included in the Microsoft 365 Business Standard trial.
-In a real SMB or mid-market environment this license is commonly available either as a standalone add-on or as part of Microsoft 365 Business Premium.
-Recognizing licensing tier requirements and knowing what features they unlock is an important part of managing a real M365 tenant.

 **What I'd do differently in production**

-- Use **dynamic membership rules** based on the Department attribute so users are automatically placed in the correct group at the time of account creation — no manual group management required
+- Use **dynamic membership rules** based on the Department attribute so users are automatically placed in the correct group at account creation — no manual group management required
-- Create department groups upfront as part of initial tenant setup rather than reactively as the company grows
+- Create department groups upfront as part of initial tenant setup rather than reactively
+- Use consistent **naming conventions** to keep the group directory searchable and organized at scale
-- Regularly audit group membership to ensure offboarded users are removed and licenses are reclaimed promptly
+- Regularly **audit group membership** to ensure offboarded users are removed and licenses are reclaimed promptly
-- Use consistent naming conventions for groups to keep the directory searchable and organized at scale

 ---

 ## Key Takeaways

 Security groups are foundational to how access, licensing, and policy enforcement work in Microsoft 365.
-Even in this lab where the group-based licensing feature was blocked by a tenant limitation, the exercise demonstrates an understanding of why the approach matters — scalability, consistency, and reduced risk of human error during onboarding.
-Recognizing a licensing tier limitation and explaining it clearly is itself a real-world IT skill.
+Group-based licensing is the scalable, production-ready approach that replaces error-prone manual assignment — ensuring new hires get access on day one and departed employees have licenses reclaimed automatically.
+These groups also form the building blocks for Conditional Access policies, SharePoint permissions, and Teams membership in later labs.

 ---